schaable/instastack/README.md

 npm install -g imagemagick
 ```

-4. Run the following command to start the app
+4. Run the following command to start the app on the local environment

 ```
-yarn start
+yarn dev
 ```